Probate Shortcuts in Iowa

 Simplified Probate: Small Estate Administration

-You can use summary administration in Iowa if the gross value of the entire probate estate (meaning all of the property that the deceased person left behind that is subject to probate) does not exceed $200,000.
-(Iowa Code § 635.1.)
+You can use summary administration in Iowa if the gross value of the entire probate estate (meaning all of the property that the deceased person left behind that's subject to probate) doesn't exceed $200,000.
+(Iowa Code § 635.1 (2024).)

-Note that even if the property you own is worth more than $200,000, your survivors may still be able to take advantage of the small estate proceeding.
-That's because certain types of property don't count go through probate, and therefore don't count in the tally.
+Note that even if the property you own is worth more than $200,000, your survivors might still be able to take advantage of the small estate proceeding.
+That's because certain types of property don't go through probate, and therefore don't count in the tally.
 These types of property include:

 In other words, even relatively large estates might still qualify as a "small estate" for these purposes.